Way #3

 We’ve already shared some of our early conflict history.
 Our conflict styles were incompatible and basically dysfunctional.
 Bob tended to avoid conflict, and Cheryl tended to pursue conflict issues in order to resolve them.
 We also had some attitude differences about right and wrong ways of behaving toward each other, so we created some very unsatisfying conflict outcomes.
 As a result, we ended up in counseling before the end of our first year together.

 Nope.
-So much for this advantage we might have had coming together at “mature” ages (40 + 42).
+So much for this advantage we might have had coming together at the “mature” ages of forty and forty-two.
 According to Campbell, “the Power Struggle Stage is temporary but necessary in most relationships.
 It occurs as a way of testing and building trust.”
 It did help to learn that it wasn’t just us that got stuck in this rut.

 Around the same time, Bob started a masters degree program in conflict resolution that became an MA in Sociology.
 It gave us an opportunity to collaborate on written assignments that analyzed our own conflict patterns.
 It also taught us to consider conflict as a normal result of our inevitable differences, and that there were effective ways to reframe it from a win-lose contest to an opportunity to respectfully meet the needs of both of us.